-What is the large swatch in the center of the ZCC® Swatch Library?
+What is the large swatch in the ZCC® Swatch Library?

-The large swatch in the center of the library is referred to as Compare Swatch, which is a global tool in all zenColor® Connect apps.
+The large swatch in the library is referred to as the Compare Swatch, which is a global tool in all zenColor® Connect apps.
 It is a composite of two swatches that display the non-standardized and standardized RGB colors including the ZCC® standard.

 Why do I see two different colors (and coordinates) in the center swatch?

 The Compare Swatch (center) is split as a means to view the RGB value (bottom half) against the normalized ZCC® universal standard (top half).

 How can I translate RGB or HEX into a ZCC® color standard?

 The fields for RGB and HEX at the bottom of the Compare Swatch are both editable.
 Enter the HEX or RGB coordinates into the field(s) and select the Apply button.
 This process will automatically normalize and translate both RGB and HEX into a ZCC® universal standard.